Mahatta Fort

 View of the Air Traffic Control Tower adjacent the fort.
 This was used by Sharjah International Airport until 1977 when a new inland airport was constructed.

 Mahatta Fort ("the station" in Arabic) is located in central Sharjah in the United Arab Emirates.
 The fort was built by the Ruler of Sharjah in 1932 to afford protection for the passengers and staff of Imperial Airways.
-It was the first British establishment on the Trucial Coast, after an agreement was struck between the British government (on behalf of Imperial Airways) and the ruler of Sharjah in June 1932.
+It was the first airport constructed on the Arabian Gulf Peninsula and the first British establishment on the Trucial Coast, after an agreement was struck between the British government (on behalf of Imperial Airways) and the ruler of Sharjah in June 1932.
 The Fort was used by the Royal Air Force in World War II and the Trucial Oman Scouts before briefly becoming a hotel, a police station and a school and is now an aviation museum, known as Al Mahatta Museum.

 History

 The Imperial Airways Empire Route was originally established in 1927, linking Croydon in London to Cape Town in South Africa and Sydney in Australia.
 It originally traversed the Northern Shore of the Persian Gulf, with Imperial Airways seaplanes landing off Hengam Island, but the agreement to use the route made with the Persian Government lapsed in 1932 when the Persian Government attempted to use the continuation of rights to the facility as leverage to gain British recognition for the Persian claim to the Tunbs Islands - a claim the British refused to countenance.
 As a consequence, a Southern route was sought.
 The choice of facilities was complicated by the introduction of the larger Handley Page HP 42 aircraft, (named Heracles, Hanno, Horatius, Helena, Hengist, Horsa, Hannibal and Hadrian) which had a longer range, higher speed and more load capacity but which required a landing strip.

 Negotiations with several Trucial Sheikhs resulted in British offers to establish a presence being rejected.
 A site at Dibba, on the East Coast, was scouted and briefly considered - and would have provided a welcome relief to the harried Al Qasimi Wali of Dibba, who was under aggressive pressure from both the Sharqiyin and Shihuh tribes.
 However the Dibba site was judged impractical and a location outside the coastal town of Sharjah was selected.
 A backup landing strip at Kalba on the east coast was also proposed at the time and, in fact, would eventually be implemented - leading to the recognition of Kalba as a Trucial State in its own right.